danmbrown/city-of-whispers/Playbooks/Wellspring.md

 ## Moves

 ### Niche (Required)
-You have a special area of knowledge.
+Pick a special area of knowledge.

+When you apply this knowledge to a problem, roll +Lore.
+If the problem clearly belongs to the area of knowledge, roll with advantage.
+On a hit, the Magistrate will give you a piece of information about the problem that is useful or interesting.
+On 10+, clear one Heat.

+**Areas of Knowledge**
+- Religion or Occult
+- History
+- Law
+- Arts and Culture
+- Commerce and Trade
+- Life Sciences
+- Physical Sciences
+- Engineering
+- Healing and Surgery

 ### Improve Ear to the Ground
-When you put your Ear to the Ground, the GM will always tell you something about your niche, regardless of your roll.
+When you put your **Ear to the Ground**, the GM will always tell you something about your niche, regardless of your roll.

 ### Improve Get Something
 You have a **Curriculum Vitae** track of 3 boxes.
-When you Get Something related to your niche, you may mark a box instead of a History or Demand to bump your result one tier.
+When you **Get Something** related to your niche, you may mark a box instead of a History or Demand to bump your result one tier.
 When you do, describe a flashback about your ongoing research in that area.

-###
+### Sage for Hire
+When you offer your services to someone, ask them what answer or solution they need.
+Establish a Project track with 5 boxes.
+Mark Heat to mark 2 boxes at the outset.
+When you have time to pursue the Project, roll +Lore.
+On a hit, mark the Project.
+On 7-9, ask the Magistrate what it cost you to make progress.
+When you complete the Project, select the reward:

+**Rewards**
+- Clear Heat track
+- Mark 2 Assets (max 2)
+- Establish a Tie with the client
+- Clear one marked History

 ### Hidden Truth
-You know a secret about the city itself or the world at large.
-You may use this secret as you would any other secret.
+You know a secret related to your niche about the city itself or the world at large.
+No more than once per session, you may use this secret as you would any other secret.
 When you use it, mark one segment of a 4-segment clock.
 When all segments are marked, the revealed secret makes a change to the world.

 ## Secrets
 ## Recuperation